tannerdolby/stringtable-web/README.md

-# StrTable.io
+# String Variation Table
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

 Project can be viewed on [Codepen.io](https://codepen.io/spherical/pen/KKdRBmr).
-I gave this string variation table my own spin and became familiar with Node and ESLint for code analysis in the process.
+I gave this string variation table my own spin and became familiar with ESLint for code analysis in the process.
 Some of the operations are quite useful if you don't want to write a quick function yourself.

 ## Built With
-* Node - JavaScript runtime for Server side JS
 * JavaScript - Client side JavaScript
 * HTML - Markup langauge to structure web content
 * CSS - The stylesheet language